 In the second series, Mainwaring leads his men in an exercise against some full-time soldiers; the platoon mistakenly think the invasion has begun; and Wilson wrongly suspects that he has gotten Mrs. Pike pregnant.
 Most of this series was wiped by the BBC, but some recordings have been re-discovered.

-The first series in colour see Jones lending his butcher's van to the platoon only for it to be converted to gas; Mainwaring and Wilson having to hold onto an unexploded bomb in the bank's vault; and Godfrey being made an outcast after he revealed that he was once a conscientious objector.
+The first series in colour sees Jones lending his butcher's van to the platoon only for it to be converted to gas; Mainwaring and Wilson having to hold onto an unexploded bomb in the bank's vault; and Godfrey being made an outcast after he reveals that he was once a conscientious objector.

 Humiliated by Square's comments for his lack of old service medals, Mainwaring and his opposite commit their men to a high-stakes contest of skill, initiative and military cunning.
 Which is the better body of men - but more to the point, who is the better commander?

-In the fifth series Mainwaring dreams of being Napoleon; Walker is responsible for causing a dramatic fall in the number of pigeons in Trafalgar Square; Frazer is temporarily promoted to captain; and Hodges manages to land Mainwaring in court, in front of chief magistrate Captain Square.
+Series 5 sees Mainwaring dream of being Napoleon; Walker responsible for causing a dramatic fall in the number of pigeons in Trafalgar Square; Frazer temporarily promoted to captain; and Hodges manage to land Mainwaring in court, in front of chief magistrate Captain Square.